 Since they had a few more tests to run before putting him in a room, and it was already 11pm, we left.
 I went and got some clothes and stayed at Mom’s.
 I just felt uncomfortable being in the house alone.
 In fact, I don’t think I’ve EVER been in the house alone!
 I was exhausted and fell asleep pretty quickly.
 The next morning, I woke up early and called off work.
 Shortly after, Mr.Day calls to let me know what room he’s in.
 I get to the hospital at noon and stay at his bedside for eight hours.
 While I was there, the neurologist comes in and explains what they THINK happened.
 His heart is weak and not contracting as it should, but doing some kind of arrhthymic fluttering.
 This is causing clots, which are then being pushed out into the blood stream.
 He said that they would keep him until they got to the bottom of it.
 So he didn’t come home that night.

 Still not comfortable staying at home by myself, I stayed at my best friend’s house.
 On Saturday morning, I got up and got some stuff he needed, then went to the hospital.
 His arm had not improved.
 Our primary doctor came in and pretty much confirmed what the neurologist said.
 He said he did not want Mr. Day to work.
-He also prescribed a blood thinner for him and said he could go home.
+He also prescribed a blood thinner of the Xarelto type for him and said he could go home.
 It took a few hours before his discharge papers were ready, then we left.

 This has been a huge wake-call for Mr. Day.
 As soon as we left the hospital, we had to go to the store and buy healthier food for him to eat.
 Of course, he’s stubborn and decided to walk around Wal-Mart with me. smh Of course, with his arm being very weak, I made his meals for the rest of the weekend.
 I happened to have a vacation day scheduled for Monday, so that worked out.
 By Sunday night, everything caught up to me and I was exhausted.
 I went to sleep at 7:45pm and didn’t MOVE until 4:45am!